Success stories

 Bazil t-shirt

-Chasing Profits
+Chasing profits

 Although Bazil has had plenty of success selling basic clothing items, her decision to pivot to home decor products allows her to focus on higher profit margins.